top of page

 • There is no refund for scheduled children/chaperones who do not attend the program.

-• A limited amount of scholarship funds is available to support schools with 60% or more participation in the Federal Free and Reduced Lunch and/or CEP Programs.
+• A limited amount of scholarship funds is available to support schools and will be considered on a case-by-case basis.
 Nonprofit organizations may apply.
 Please note funds are limited and requests are processed as they are received.

 • Read the field trip preparation materials and all expectations well in advance of the scheduled field trip and be prepared.